Yisaer/Lighting/README.md

 ###  **A Lightful Framework for JavaWeb**

- * Lighting offer some Features IOC / MVC .
+ * Lighting offer some Features IOC / MVC / AOP / Transaction.
  * It is baesd on Servlet 3.0 spec.
  * Use **Annotation** instead of XML for Configuration.